datacraft-dsc/starfish-js/README.md

     ```
 ## Documentation

+None at the moment

 ## Code style

+eslint recomended rules.
+Using the `"extends": "eslint:recommended"` parameter.

 ## Testing

-Automatic tests are setup via Travis, executing `tox`.
+Automatic tests are setup github actions.
+Using the `npm` framework.
-Our test use npm framework.

-## New Version

-The `bumpversion.sh` script helps to bump the project version.
-You can execute the script using as first argument {major|minor|patch} to bump accordingly the version.

 ## License